DHTMLX/scheduler-docs/data/what_s_new.md

 7. [Timeline view](timeline_view.md) was added
 8. Auto-fetching option lists from the server ([details](select.md#populatingthecontrolwithdatafromtheserver))

-###Minor changes
+###Minor Changes

-1.  hotkeys and some element's sizes are configurable now
+- hotkeys and some element's sizes are configurable now
-2.  step-like scrolling in the Units view ([details](units_view.md#scrollingunits)) (PRO version)
+- step-like scrolling in the Units view ([details](units_view.md#scrollingunits)) (PRO version)
-3. Arabic, Hungarian, Indonesian, Polish, Slovenian locales were added ([details](localization.md#included_locales))
+- Arabic, Hungarian, Indonesian, Polish, Slovenian locales were added ([details](localization.md#included_locales))
-4. 18 new samples were added
+- 18 new samples were added

-###Bug fixes
+###Bug Fixes and Improvements

-1.  many time-shifting related bugs
+- many time-shifting related bugs
-2.  problems with recurring events in the Agenda view
+- problems with recurring events in the Agenda view
-3.  problems with recurring events in the Year view
+- problems with recurring events in the Year view

 ##2.1

-###Major changes
+###Major Changes

 1. Agenda view was added ([details](agenda_view.md))